yezhengli-Mr9/doc-class/README.md

 ```
 6. Finally, in a friendly browser, enter [^tn1].

-7. For debug, debug the system locally before publishing it by AWS.
+7. For debug, debug the system locally (for example, via `ssh -L 5000:localhost:5000 aws`) before publishing it by AWS.